lizamorr/javascript-book/README.md

 - When you select a text node, you can retrieve or amend the content of it using the `nodeValue` property.
 - Use `textContent` over `innerText` to collect or update just the text that is in the containing element and its children.
 - The `innerHTML` property can access and amend the contents of an element, including any child elements; it is unsafe to use compared to DOM manipulation.
-  - Cross-Site Scripting Attacks or XXS: gives attacker access to the DOM, form data, cookies, session tokens, access accounts
+  - Cross-Site Scripting Attacks or XXS: gives attacker access to the DOM, form data, cookies, session tokens, access accounts.
   - Validate input going to the server:
     1. Browser requests pages from and sends form data to web server.
     2. Web server collects information from the browser and passes it to a database.